psychicesp/auto_gator/README.md

 ## Untested functionality: Creating a control sample if one is not given

 ##### **Note:** I have written in the ability to create a control sample if one is not given but multiple FMOs are.
 It does this by amalgamating all FMOs into a single sample.
-In theory this should work, but I did not find a good example dataset to test this on, so in attition to debugging the concept the code itself may contain some initial errors that I can't have seen without proper testing
+In theory this should work, but I did not find a good example dataset to test this on, so in addition to debugging the concept the code itself may contain some initial errors that I can't have seen without proper testing

 This is achieved with the following: